Ochala27/recycling-website/README.md

 ### Usage Guidelines

+### Sign up

+# Form Fields
+- Name: Collect user's full name.
+- Email: Collect user's email address.
+- Password: Collect a secure password
+- Fields: Address, phase numbe amd house number.

+### Login Component

+# Form Fields
+Email: Collect user's email address.
+Password: Collect user's password.

 ### Request Pickup

-1. Navigate to the Request Pickup page.
+- Navigate to the Request Pickup page.
-2. Fill out the form with your details and preferred pickup date and time.
+- Fill out the form with your details and preferred pickup date and time.
-3. Submit the form to request a pickup.
+- Submit the form to request a pickup.
+-  Earn bonus for a requesting pickup.

 ### View Pickup History

-1. Navigate to the Pickup History page.
+- Navigate to the Pickup History page.
-2. View the list of all your previous pickups.
+- View the list of all your previous pickups.

 ### Manage Account Settings

-1. Navigate to the Account Settings page.
+- Navigate to the Account Settings page.
-2. Update your name, address, phase number, and house number as needed.
+- Update your name, address, phase number, and house number as needed.
-3. Save changes or delete your account if desired.
+- Save changes or delete your account if desired.

-### Track Recycling Stats

-1. Navigate to the Dashboard Overview page.
-2. View your total recycled amount and earned bonus points.
-3. Convert recycled materials to bonus points when eligible.

 ### Overview of the project

 This is a web application for a recycling platform where users can manage their recycling activities.
-Users can request pickups, view their recycling history, manage their account settings, and track their recycling progress to earn bonus points.
+Users can request pickups and earn bonus, view their  request pickups history, manage their account settings.

 ## Architecture